Search The Nudge

 Shakespeare described the fruits of the medlar as “open-arsed”.

-Supposedly Phil ‘The Square’ Howard’s ‘last hurrah’ before retirement (though that didn’t quite work out), Elystan Street is a relaxed fine dining restaurant set in a soothing, dusk-toned dining room.
+Supposedly Phil ‘The Square’ Howard’s ‘last hurrah’ before retirement (though that didn’t quite work out), Elystan Street is a relaxed Michelin star restaurant set in a soothing, dusky-toned dining room.
 The dishes are all meticulously arranged and presented, while ingredients appear in unusual guises – from pistachio couscous to melted trotter.
 And it’s all delicious.

 Kahani is the Hindi word for ‘story’.
 And the story here is that chef Peter Joseph came to England from Chennai many years ago, went from sous to head chef at the Michelin-starred Tamarind; launched their casual spin-off, Tamarind Kitchen; and has now finally launched his own joint, where you can dine on Anglo-Indian fusion like Gressingham duck with tandoori broccoli, and smoked Malabar prawns with Keralan spice.